Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Constraining model parameters using EHT observations of M87* and Sgr A*

 In Fig. \ref{fig.4}, stringent constraints on the parameter $b$ are derived under the condition that both the inner and outer horizons exist.
 The left panel illustrates the parameter constraints inferred from the shadow diameter of M87* within the 1$\sigma$ and 2$\sigma$ confidence intervals, where the red dashed curve corresponds to the 1$\sigma$ range and the black dashed curve denotes the 2$\sigma$ range.
 Likewise, the right panel presents the constraints obtained from the shadow diameter of Sgr A*.
-Furthermore, Table 1 summarizes the upper and lower bounds of parameter $b$ for both types of BHs at fixed magnetic charge $g$.

 From the figure, it can be observed that the allowable range of $g$ is primarily determined by its value at the outer horizon and the lower bound along the constraint curve, indicating that $g$ possesses a definite lower limit.
 In contrast, the DM parameter $b$ exhibits an upper bound, with its lower bound gradually emerging as $g$ increases.
-As shown in Table 1, when $g = 0.7$ or $0.8$, both upper and lower limits of $b$ appear within the $1\sigma$ confidence interval, while in other cases, only an upper limit is present.
-Based on these constraints, we infer that if PFDM–Bardeen BH truly exist, the surrounding DM parameter is likely constrained within the order of magnitude \( \mathcal{O}(10^{-1} - 10^{-2}) \), as excessively large values are unlikely to be physically viable.
+For a clear demonstration of this behavior, Table 1 summarizes the upper and lower bounds of parameter $b$ for both types of BHs at fixed magnetic charge $g$.